angelalejos/yoyo/README.md

 # filecrypt
-File encryption for OpenBSD using bcrypt and aes128
+File encryption for OpenBSD using bcrypt and LibreSSL